 What is private student loan consolidation?

 Private student loan consolidation involves combining multiple personal student loans into a new loan, often with a new lender.
-This can potentially lower your interest rate and simplify your repayment process.
+This could lower your interest rate and simplify your repayment process.

 How does private loan consolidation differ from federal loan consolidation?

 Private loan consolidation merges only personal student loans, while federal loan consolidation combines federal education loans.
-Private consolidations are based on credit history and may offer different terms than federal options.
+Private consolidations are based on credit history and may offer terms different from federal options.

 When should I consider consolidating my private student loans?